Facts about Intraocular Lenses

 This lens is known as the “Toric IOL.”
 By reducing your astigmatism with the implant, cataract patients are significantly less dependent on glasses after surgery.
 You will need glasses full-time for reading and intermdiate tasks (and occasionally for distance).
 This lens is not covered by insurance.

 This is the highest technology option for vision correction.
-The Crystalens, Restor, and Tecnis lenses offer the greatest opportunity for cataract patients to potentially live free from glasses.
+The Panotix, Symfony and the Tecnis lenses offer the greatest opportunity for cataract patients to potentially live free from glasses.
 These lenses are designed to correct vision for near, intermediate and far distances.
 Although most patients are glasses-free most of the time, it is still possible that some patients will need glasses for some tasks some of the time.
 This lens is not covered by insurance.

 FOR YOUR CONVENIENCE…